 To reseal the seams, you need special seam tape.
 These are sometimes self-adhesive or come with an adhesive coating that reacts to heat.
 By ironing the seam tape onto the area in question on the inside of the garment, the tape adheres to the material as a result of the heat and reseals it.
 You should iron it on without putting on a steam setting.
 And, this method should only be used on heat-resistant fabrics.
 To prevent more major damage, try it out in a small or less obvious area beforehand.

-Also: you can use seam tape to patch smaller tears and holes in your garment.
+You can also use seam tape to patch smaller tears and holes in your garment.
 All you have to do is iron them on, thereby sealing the defective area.

 Rely on quality and you’ll stay dry